• Home

 Quiche With Rice Base

-On and off I go on wheat free diets and seek out wheat free recipes.
-I actually find it far eaasier than any other diet I have ever done (such as low fat or calorie counting).
-I am not actually doing it to lose weight – more because it makes me feel better, although a little weight loss is a welcome side effect.
+Sometimes I go on a wheat free diet and seek out wheat free recipes.
+I find it far easier than any other diet I have ever done (such as low fat or calorie counting).
+Generally, I am not going wheat free to lose weight.
+It makes me feel better, although a little weight loss is a welcome side effect.

 Going wheat free is easy because it is simple.
 When cooking there are plenty of options for wheat free recipes.
-When choosing food I simply discount all food including wheat – biscuits, cakes, pastries, pasta etc, I do not have to have an argument with myself as to whether there are too many calories / too much fat.
-It is simply an all or nothing – a bit like giving up smoking or going teetotal – but possibly easier than either of those!
+When choosing food I simply disregard all food including wheat – biscuits, cakes, pastries, pasta etc. There is no need to have an argument with myself as to whether there are too many calories / too much fat.
+It is simply an all or nothing

 Quiches For a Buffet